Pipeline Parallelism¶

 Override hack to save a pipe model and return the directory path of the save.

-This method should only be called by DeepSpeed’s
+This method should only be called by DeepSpeed’s save_checkpoint().
+The recommended way of saving a PipelineModule outside of save_checkpoint() is save_state_dict().

-.- Returns
+Returns

 None

-- load_module_state_dict(checkpoint, strict=True, custom_load_fn=None, fetch_z3_params=False)[source]¶
+load_module_state_dict(checkpoint, strict=True, custom_load_fn=None, fetch_z3_params=False)[source]

 Override hack to instead use a directory path.